tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Guide/Contributing_to_Titanium/Platform_Development/Pull_Request_Guide.md

 ### 3\.
 Fork the Titanium SDK Repository on GitHub.

 To be able to submit changes to the Titanium SDK, you first need your own forked copy of the `titanium_mobile` project available on GitHub.
 You'll need a GitHub account of your own to be able to do so.
-To create your own fork of titanium\_mobile, you simple need to:
+To create your own fork of titanium-sdk, you simple need to:

 1. Log in to your GitHub account.

-2. Go to the [appcelerator/titanium\_mobile](https://github.com/tidev/titanium_mobile) project on GitHub.
+2. Go to the [appcelerator/titanium-sdk](https://github.com/tidev/titanium_mobile) project on GitHub.

 3. Click the "Fork" button at the top of the screen.